Oil Millionaire App: One Lazy ‘Oiligarch’ and Not Much More

 Quick Summary of Oil Millionaire App

-Rating: 0.5 out of 5.
-I couldn’t even give this app a 1 because it makes absolutely no sense.
+Rating: 0.5 I couldn’t even give this app a 1 because it makes absolutely no sense.

 Here at I’ve Tried That, we review many different binary options scams, which usually consist of automated software programs that claim to send you trading signals and/or minimize your trading losses.
 Typically, these scam programs at least gloss over how they will make you a multi-millionaire.
 At least they try, in some small way, to make an effort and to not insult your intelligence.